 The same can be said about May.
 During the referendum campaign we heard no ringing endorsement of Brexit, hard or otherwise, from the then home secretary.
 She kept her judgement concealed, except when demanding a solution to high immigration.
 But if someone had demanded an answer of exactly where she stood, May too would have, in all likelihood, responded in the mode of Elizabeth.

 The road to Brexit is paved with doubt.
 I have great respect for the conundrum of May who, as prime minister, has to embrace a course of history which originally she was obviously not madly in love with.
 It is futile to expect her to explain where she stands on the issue of the single market, among other questions.
 She doesn’t stand – she wobbles.
 Her mind is necessarily muddled or, to put it in Latin, in statu nascendi as to what her ultimate decision will be.
 Increased political uncertainty in Europe in 2017 can only muddy the waters further.

 It is too bad that Sir Ivan Rogers, who served as the UK ambassador to the European Union before resigning on 3 January citing conflicts with the government, didn’t take May’s predicament into greater consideration.
 Rogers came from a different angle, that of a civil servant requiring clear answers that he didn’t get.
 His frustration resembles that of the likes of Burghley and numerous other advisers who have suffered, and will continue to suffer, the maddening reality of answerless answers.

-Thomas Kielinger is a Member of the OMFIF Advisory Board and long-time London correspondent of the German national daily Die Welt.
-He is the author of several books on British history and politics.
+Thomas Kielinger is an author and long-time London correspondent of the German national daily Die Welt.